Quick answers #

 When you close a Non-MX Parts Sale WO, the system auto-generates the BSA Certificate of Conformity form, the document the customer needs for their records.
 Attaches to the WO Documents library automatically.
 No more hand-filling COCs.

-Parts Sale WOs are the only WO type that can pull from GRANT-HIDDEN.
+Parts Sale WOs are the only WO type that can pull from Wholesale.
 Combined with Payee: bsap, this is the BSAP wholesale flow.

 For international customers, generating a standard invoice isn't enough, customs requires a commercial invoice with HTS codes, country of origin, and a value declaration.